JohnSnowLabs/spark-nlp/docs/en/transformer_entries/AlbertEmbeddings.md

 **Paper abstract:**

-''Increasing model size when pretraining natural language representations often results in improved performance on downstream tasks.
+*Increasing model size when pretraining natural language representations often results in improved performance on downstream tasks.
 However, at some point further model increases become harder due to GPU/TPU memory limitations and longer training times.
 To address these problems, we present two parameter reduction techniques to lower memory consumption and increase the training speed of BERT (Devlin et al., 2019).
 Comprehensive empirical evidence shows